Simple RAG

 documents = [hit.payload["text"] for hit in results.points] return "\\n\\n".join(documents) if documents else "No results found." except Exception as e: return f"Tool failed with error: {e}"`;This function takes a query, connects to your database, retrieves the most relevant documents, and returns them as a single string.

 Next, we’ll create a new agent.
-This agent will have a specific persona that instructs it on how to behave and, most importantly, it will be equipped with our new search tool.
+This agent will have a specific persona that determines how it behaves.
+We’ll equip the agent with our new search tool, with dependencies configured programmatically.

 Create a file named create_agentic_agent.py (Python) or create_agentic_agent.ts (TypeScript):